ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 # Prior Experience

  A summary of my knowledge entering this module| I have a level 3 Computer systems qualification which gave me the knowledge of the basics and fundamentals of hardware and software.
-In the past ive  installed linux ubuntu on a couple of PCs.
+On my current desktop PC Im running Linux Mint OS, have done for almost a year im still learning bash commands

 ---
 **NOTE**